la-animaux/gettingdata/codebook.md

 For each unique combination of SubjectNumber and ActivityType, the code outputs a mean for each variable.

 <h1> Variables</h1>
-Each variable name is preceded by a number, that indicates its reference number from the original, raw dataset
+Each variable name is preceded by a number, that indicates its reference number from the original, raw dataset.
+Each value in these variables represents a numeric mean of the raw data for each unique subject-activity combination.

 "1 Body Acceleration Mean X"
 "2 Body Acceleration Mean Y"